pcanz/pPEG/Readme.md

 The `<extend>` notation is an escape-hatch that allows a grammar to be extended with custom programming language parser functions.
 Extension functions may occasionally be needed to define gnarly syntax that is beyond the power of a Context Free Grammar, or any syntax that could not be defined with PEG grammar rules.

+##  Escape Codes

+Characters in a pPEG quoted string, or in a square brackets character-set, may be represented using an escape code.

+A small sub-set of standard programming language esacpe codes is supported:

+    \t           \u0009 tab
+    \n           \u000A LF
+    \r           \u000D CR
+    \u1234       4 hex digits
+    \U12345678   8 hex digits

+A backslach character followed by any other character(s) is simply a literal backslash character.

+For portability a pEG grammar should not use any other escape codes, even when a programming language string might allow other escape codes.

+In pPEG the backslash character can not be used to escape itself (and this is never required to write a pPEG grammar).
+Not using a backslash to escape itself removes some potential for errors when porting a grammar from a string that supports these escapes into a raw string that does not.

 ##  The pPEG Grammar Grammar